dylanaraps/neofetch/README.md

 ##### iOS

-These dependencies can all be installed through Cydia.
+These dependencies can all be installed through Cydia.<br \>
 Note: The cydia package installs these dependencies for you.

 - `Bourne-Again SHell`